moyano83/High-Performance-Spark/README.md

 ## Chapter 4: Joins (SQL and Core)<a name="Chapter4"></a>
 #### Core Spark Joins
-Joins are expensive as they require the keys from each RDD to be in the same partition so they can be combined (the data must be suffled if the two RDDs don't have the same partitioner or should be colocated if they do).
+Joins are expensive as they require the keys from each RDD to be in the same partition so they can be combined (the data must be shuffled if the two RDDs don't have the same partitioner or should be colocated if they do).
 The cost of the join increases with the number of keys to join and the distance the records has to travel.

 The default join operation in spark includes only keys present in the two RDDs.
 In case of multiple values per key, it provides all permutations for value/key (which can cause performance problems in case of duplicate keys).
 Guidelines: